-ndsconfig Parameter Description get paramlist Use to view the current value of the specified eDirectory configurable parameters.
+ndsconfig Parameter Description get help paramlist Use to view the help strings for the specified eDirectory configurable parameters.
+If the parameter list is not specified, ndsconfig lists the help strings for all the eDirectory configurable parameters. set valuelist Sets the value for the specified eDirectory configurable parameters.
+It is used to set the bootstrapping parameters before configuring a tree.
+When configuration parameters are changed, ndsd needs to be restarted for the new value to take effect. get paramlist Use to view the current value of the specified eDirectory configurable parameters.
 If the parameter list is not specified, ndsconfig lists all the eDirectory configurable parameters. configure -eba-now Use this switch to configure your eDirectory server for enhanced background authentication.

-Using ndsconfig to Configure Multiple Instances of eDirectory 9.0
+Using ndsconfig to Configure Multiple Instances of eDirectory 9.1

-You can configure multiple instances of eDirectory 9.0 on a single host.
-With the multiple instances feature support in eDirectory 9.0, you can configure the following:
+You can configure multiple instances of eDirectory 9.1 on a single host.
+With the multiple instances feature support in eDirectory 9.1, you can configure the following: